 A blog by David McCandless featuring examples of interesting applications in data visualization

 A blog discussing topics at the intersection of creative design and data

 Northeastern University Libraries offer resources and services to support student, faculty, and staff with research needs involving data visualization and GIS.

 What is data visualization?
 The research process often produces a great variety of data - some quantitative, some qualitative, and often a mixture of both.
-Data visualization (also termed information visualization or information design and abbreviated as dataviz) refers to the methodologies, tools, and modes of representation (i.e., products) involved in the process of visually communicating data to others.
+Data visualization (also termed information visualization or information design) refers to the methodologies, tools, and modes of representation (i.e., products) involved in the process of visually communicating data to others.
 Data can be visually communicated in many ways, ranging from a simple table of numbers to complex and highly sophisticated charts and interactive graphics.
 This subject guide provides references to tools and other resources that are available at Northeastern and beyond for anyone interested in incorporating a visual component into their research data.